Should a Contracting Corporation Keep Hold Back Money Within a Separate Trust Account?

 The Case Law

-An actual application of the section 8 and section 13 provisions within the Construction Act that resulted in liability personally assessed against a director of a corporation for the failure of the corporation to avoid comingling deposit funds within a general operating account arose within the case of Sawh v.
-Par-Tek Construction Services Inc., 2017 CanLII 53634 and was explained as follows:
+The interpretation of section 8 and section 13 of the Construction Act resulting in personal liability against a director of a corporation where the corporation comingled deposit funds within a general operating account without holding such funds within a separate trust account was stated within the case of Sawh v.
+Par-Tek Construction Services Inc., 2017 CanLII 53634 where it was said:

 The plaintiffs submitted that Andrew should be held jointly liable with Par-Tek for any money Par-Tek is required to return to the plaintiffs.